 And I remember saying, "I have $17."

-Now the second thing he says to the soldiers is, "Don't accuse anyone falsely."
+Now the second thing he says to the soldiers, "Don't accuse anyone falsely."
 Have you been reading the Los Angeles papers lately?
 You've got a whole long laundry list of people who literally have been imprisoned on false accusations.
-People in positions of police have tremendous authority and tremendous ability to twist and pervert evidence in order to convict people who are innocent and perhaps in some cases to blackmail those people for money, if they want to be set free.
-Fining people on false charges, extorting them by fraud.
+People in positions of police have tremendous authority and tremendous ability to twist and pervert evidence in order to convict people who are innocent, and perhaps in some cases to blackmail those people for money if they want to be set free, fining people on false charges, extorting them by fraud.

-So these are the issues that they deal with with people in positions of authority like soldiers and police.
-Oh, he's simply saying...Hey, honesty, integrity, justice, fairness, love, let it be that that's manifest out of your life.
+So these are the issues that they deal with, with people in positions of authority like soldiers and police.
+So, he's simply saying, hey, honesty, integrity, justice, fairness, love, let it be that that's manifest out of your life.
 This is contrary to how unforgiven, untransformed, unregenerate people act.

 Really it all shows love.
 It all shows justice, honesty, contentment.
 Those are righteous virtues that evidence a changed life.
-And so, John is saying...Look, are you a true repenter?
+And so, John is saying, look, are you a true repenter?
 Have you reflected on your personal sin?
 Recognized the wrath to come?
 Rejected ritual?
 Renounced ancestry as a protection from divine judgment?
-And is there a revelation of transformation into your attitudes and your actions are so different?
+And is there a revelation of transformation in that your attitudes and your actions are so different?

 There's one other thing missing.
-And the one thing missing is the sixth and final element in a true gospel preacher's arsenal is this...he must receive the true Messiah...he must receive the true Messiah.
-All the rest is insufficient without the true Messiah so that you repent but you also put your faith in the Lord Jesus Christ because Acts 4:12 says, "There is not salvation in any other name."
+And the one thing missing is the sixth and final element in a true gospel preacher's arsenal.
+It is this.
+He must receive the true Messiah.
+He must receive the true Messiah.
+All the rest is insufficient without the true Messiah so that you repent but you also put your faith in the Lord Jesus Christ, because Acts 4:12 says, "There is not salvation in any other name."
 Right?
-That's John's theme in verses 15 to 17, and that's my theme next week.
+And that's John's theme in verses 15 to 17, and that's my theme next week.
 Let's pray.